Tips and information for planning a trip through the US West National Parks

 How to plan the itinerary

-The first thing to decide is whether to leave from Los Angeles or San Francisco and from here, with the help of google maps, start creating your route.
+The first thing to decide is whether to leave from Los Angeles or San Francisco, and from here, with the help of google maps, start creating your route.
 The best choice is to plan your arrival in Los Angeles and leave San Francisco (or vice versa) to visit both cities.
 The main and most visited parks, in order of distance, are Sequoia NP, Joshua Tree NP, Yosemite NP, Death Valley NP, Zion NP, Bryce Canyon, Antelope Canyon, Grand Canyon, Canyon de Chelly, Monument Valley, Canyonlands NP, Arches NP, Grand Teton NP and Yellowstone.
-Take in mind that Yellowstone is usually included in a 3-week trip because it stretches about 1700 km from San Francisco.
+Please consider that Yellowstone is usually included in a 3-week trip because it stretches about 1700 km from San Francisco.
 After visiting Yellowstone NP, a long drive awaits you to reach SF or LA.
-However, there is also the chance of dropping off the vehicle in Jackson Hole or Salt Lake City and taking a domestic flight.
+However, there is also the chance of dropping off your vehicle in Jackson Hole or Salt Lake City and taking a domestic flight.
 Some days will be really long, and you will have to drive hundreds of kilometres.
-It is extremely important to leave early in the morning, the sooner you leave, the better.
+It is crucial to leave early in the morning; the sooner you leave, the better.
 We always woke up at dawn, leaving our accommodation around 7 am.

 Entrance fees to the Parks